 The primary objective of the study described here was to define subjective equivalence relationships between rotational steering wheel vibration and sound for several automobile operating conditions.
-The secondary objective was the identification of optimal intensity metrics for estimating the human subjective response to combined vibration and sound stimuli by comparing the equivalence relationships which arise from the use of the most commonly applied methods.
+The secondary objective was to compare the equivalence relationships which arise from the use of the most commonly applied methods for estimating the human subjective response to vibration and sound stimuli.